 What else should you replace when replacing the timing belt?

-The timing belt kept at the proper tension by the timing belt tensioner.
+The timing belt is kept at the proper tension by the timing belt tensioner.
 The tensioner presses against the belt with smooth idler roller.
-If you reuse the old tensioner and it fails, the result is the same type of damage as a broken timing belt.
+If you reuse the old tensioner and it fails, the result will be the same type of damage as a broken timing belt.
 In addition, the timing belt can wear grooves into the idler roller, causing damage to the new belt.
 The idler roller rotates on a bearing that can wear out, so it should be replaced with the belt.
 In fact, most shops won’t provide a timing belt warranty unless you replace all those components together.

 In some engines, the water pump is also driven by the timing belt.
-In those designs the belt must be removed to replace the pump.
+In those designs, the belt must be removed to replace the pump.
 Water pumps often fail before the engine reaches 200,000 miles, so most shops recommend replacing the water pump at the same time as the timing belt because once the timing belt is off, the only extra expense is the cost of the new pump and the labor to remove it and drain and refill the cooling system.

 You replace just the timing belt at 90,000 miles.
 At 140,000 miles the water pump starts leaking.
 You replace both the timing belt and a water pump.
 You’re now good until you reach 230,000 miles—which is most likely near the vehicle’s end of the engine’s life.